Adrian-PL/Project/README.md

 Core:

 - No name yet
-- Mobile
+- Target devices - Mobile
 - Middle ground between rogue-likes and -lites - More like a classic roguelike rather than non-orthodox roguelite though
 - Set in a consistent with the history and realistic post-nuclear world
 - Developed using Kotlin
-- Target devices - Android first and iOS in the future
+- Target platforms - Android first (later iOS) and PC in the future

 Basic: